 In case of the structures that are irregular in shape, the roofing system may need more than four hips which may alternate with the valleys to form the hip and valley roof.

-Usually, the total cost of construction of this roofing depends on several factors such as the cost of construction materials, labour costs, framing costs etc. In general, the labour costs for the construction of an average-sized hip roof that measures approximately 1500 square feet in the surface area amounts to around $12000 to $18000.
+Usually, the total cost of construction of this roofing depends on several factors such as the cost of construction materials, labor costs, framing costs, etc.

 1. Simple Hip Roof